 Charlene is a Water Pollution Researcher, University of Technology Sydney.
 In 2019 Charlene’s study into the environmental impacts of floral foam showed that it harms aquatic animals.
 Charlene has won awards for her science communication and is passionate about environmental sustainability.

-Co-lead of the Sustainable Cut Flowers Project and a Reader in Sustainable Economies at Coventry University, UK.
+Co-lead of the Sustainable Cut Flowers Project and a Professor of Sustainable Economies at Coventry University, UK.
 David specialises in undertaking research into practices of ethical and environmental sustainability within horticultural supply chains.

 Dr Jill Timms